How to attach / wire up plugs, aerials and wall plates

 Note our F connectors with the "wide nut" are easier to use.

-Remove cap from dipole and push the cable through the hole.
+Remove the cap from the dipole and first push the cable through the hole.
 Now, and only now, trim back the cable as in the diagram.
 Try to fold the outer braiding under the cable so as to maximise contact with the balun PCB.
 Tighten all screws firmly but not too far that they shear off the centre core or excessively crush the cable.
 Replace cap, and then tape the cable to the aerial such that is is in a downward direction where it exits the dipole cap, so as to minimise the possibility of water seeping in.

 If the aerial is centre mounted, as all large aerials should be, most manufacturers recommend routing the cable back down the reflector and then onto the pole (because that’s the position it’s in when tested for benchmarking), but we found no difference in signal level when routing the cable forward.
 And it looks much better......